 An organization’s age, the pace of growth, leadership style determine and define the organizational culture.
 A mismatch between candidates’ behavioral traits and your Organizational Culture will eventually take a toll on your employee turnover rate.

 Design Solution #1- Set Reality checks in during the interview

 Once your candidate aces through the technical and aptitude assessments, a culture fit interview should be made mandatory to understand if your candidate can sustain through tough times or quickly bail.

 Design Solution #2- Psychometric Assessments

-Adopting job specific psychometric assessments can help you to gain insights about your candidates’ habitual and behavioral traits.
+Adopting job-specific psychometric assessments can help you to gain insights into your candidates’ habitual and behavioral traits.
 Psychometric assessments have questions that check the internal consistency of your candidates’ responses, thereby ensuring fairness in the tests.

 4. Employee Turnover rate